alfredosalzillo/flhooks/README.md

 Hooks try to be a simple method to share stateful logic between `Component`.

+The goal of thi library is to devoid class extensions and mixin.
+Of course flutter is not designed for functional Component and Hooks.

 ## Getting Started

 You should ensure that you add the flhooks